 That shows the MAC address of the IP address (192.168.1.1) which is the router in this example.

-Anyhow, we hope this steps would be useful to find the MAC address of the Windows 10 computers and other Server Operating Systems internally and remotely.
-There would be more ways and tools available to find in bulk or track the MAC addresses, but these simple commands with the Windows OS without installing any 3rd party tools would be handy at any time.
+Anyhow, we hope these steps would be useful to find the MAC address of the Windows 11/10 computers and other Server Operating Systems internally and remotely.
+There would be more ways and tools available to find in bulk or track the MAC addresses on the network, but these simple commands with the Windows OS without installing any 3rd party tools would be handy at any time.